bacongravy/macinbox/README.md

 ## Box Format Support

 By default `macinbox` will create a Vagrant box in the 'vmware_fusion' format with the VMware Tools pre-installed.
-When the box format is set to 'parallels' using the `--box-format` option then the VMware Tools are not pre-installed.
-Note that creating a 'parallels' box requires both VMware Fusion and Parallels Desktop to be installed.
+When the box format is set to 'parallels' using the `--box-format` option then the Parallels Tools are pre-installed instead.

+**Note:** Creating a 'parallels' box requires **both** VMware Fusion and Parallels Desktop to be installed.

 ## Implementation Details